Online and Customizable Fairness-aware Learning: Related Work

 \subsection{Stream Classification}

-The main challenge for learning in a stream environment is the so called, concept-drifts, i.e., changes in the joint data distribution over time~\cite{krawczyk2017ensemble,zhang2017phd,gama2014survey}.
-The learning methods therefore should be able to adapt to changes by learning incrementally from new instances, e.g.,~\cite{oza2005online,zhang2017hybrid} and by carefully considering historical information into the model by forgetting outdated information, e.g.,~\cite{read2019error,krawczyk2017ensemble} and/or focusing on most recent data, e.g.,~\cite{bifet2007learning,zhang2017hybrid}.
+The main challenge for learning in a stream environment is the so called, \emph{concept-drifts}, i.e., changes in the joint data distribution over time~\cite{krawczyk2017ensemble,aggarwal2007data,gama2014survey}.
+The learning methods therefore should be able to adapt to changes by learning incrementally from new instances, e.g.,~\cite{oza2005online,zhang2017hybrid} and by carefully considering historical information into the model by forgetting outdated information, e.g.,~\cite{read2019error,wagner2015ageing} and/or focusing on most recent data, e.g.,~\cite{bifet2007learning,zhang2017hybrid}.
+For example, the representative concept-adapting learner HAT that learns adaptively from data streams that drift over time with theoretical guarantees on performance~\cite{bifet2009adaptive}.

-Our approach integrates the algorithm-level solution for fairness-aware classification and the online approach to maintain an accurate and up-to-date classifier for infinite data streams with non-stationary distribution and discrimination bias.